 Custom mouthguards are individually made, designed and fitted by your dentist or dental professional.
 At Method Dental, Dr. Grant will first take an impression of your teeth and then we make a stone cast from that impression.
-The mouthguard laminate material is softened and vacuumed-formed over the stone model of your teeth so it fits the contours of your teeth like a glove.
+The mouthguard laminate material is softened and vacuumed-formed over the stone model of your teeth so it fits the contours of your teeth and gums like a glove.
 The material used will vary in thickness depending on the kind of sport you play and you also get to choose the colour of your mouthguard.
 Bonus!

 A custom made mouthguard by your dentist is far superior to any over the counter option.
 It’s designed specifically to fit the exact contours of your mouth, is resilient, balances your bite, allows for normal speech and breathing and offers the best protection for your mouth.
 They are able to absorb shock and spread the impact of a damaging blow to prevent injuries to your lips, cheeks, teeth and tongue.

-A properly fabricated mouthguard covers and protects all of the teeth, especially the back teeth.
+A properly made mouthguard covers and protects all of the teeth, especially the back teeth.
 It needs to be thick enough to diffuse any impact to the jaw and buffer the transmission of vibration to the base of the brain to prevent a concussion.

 While a custom mouthguard is the most expensive option, treating a sport related dental injury cost significantly more which is why a custom made mouthguard is the best investment you could ever make!